Spring Lake Natural Area

 - 215 San Marcos Springs Drive

-Spring Lake consists of 251 acres of undeveloped parkland that sits just above the headwaters of the San Marcos River.
+Spring Lake consists of 252 acres of undeveloped parkland that sits just above the headwaters of the San Marcos River.
 About half of the property is in the Edwards Aquifer Recharge zone, and all of the property is part of the Sink Creek watershed.
 San Marcos Springs and Spring Lake are rare ecological jewels among Texas water resources and support five endangered species.
-The area supported ranching and hunting for many years, but has recently been left largely undisturbed with the exception of some natural-surface trails.
-Spring Lake Natural Area contains the typical meadows and woodlands found in the Edwards Plateau, with a wide variety of flora and fauna, including Mexican buckeye and large mammals.
+The area was used for ranching and hunting for many years, but has recently been left largely undisturbed with the exception of some natural-surface trails.
+This greenspace contains the typical meadows and woodlands found in the Edwards Plateau, with a wide variety of flora and fauna, including Mexican buckeye.
 The geology includes layers of the Eagle-Ford, Georgetown, Del Rio clay and Edwards limestone.

 Spring Lake Natural Area is one of the prettiest natural areas with majestic live oaks draped in Spanish moss, flowering Mountain Laurel (two weeks in March), flowering Kidneywood (April) and many other butterfly attractors.
 The meadow along Blue Stem in the Spring has an assortment of wildflowers and its namesake, Blue Stem grasses, a Texas native.
-More than six miles of trails traverse the 251 acres with elevation changes from the hillside down to the meadow.
+More than six miles of trails traverse the acreage with elevation changes from the hillside down to the meadow.